gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 When that boy Vurt came on stage I thought, "At last!"
 I had grown so used to waiting that I had almost forgotten what I was waiting for.
-Shau Sheu seemed doubtful, but I knew---oh, I knew.
+Shau Sheu seemed doubtful, but I knew—oh, I knew.
 He was one of Ishad's students, wasn't he?
 A duelist, no doubt just as callous with young women's hearts as his master.
 What could it mean except that my time had finally come?

 And then it all fell to pieces.
 I woke up and Sehdie was gone.
 She was gone.
 She had left me.
-After all I had---
+After all I had—

 "She must have gone through the window," Rojyar says, pointing at the open shutters.